Tryptophol dosage

 Description

-The analysis is based on high-resolution chromatographic separation ( HPLC or LC-MS/MS ), allowing precise identification and quantification even at low concentrations.
+The analysis is based on high-resolution chromatographic separation ( HPLC or LC-MS/MS ), allowing for precise identification and quantification even at low concentrations.

 Analytical methods and protocols